tejas-mn/AWT-Group-Activity/README.md

 # WT-group-activity
-This is a Group Activity Task for the subject Web Technology
+This is a Group Activity Task for the subject Advanced Web Technology

 3rd sem | CSE | Dr. AIT